Ungdomshuset: History

+Folkets Hus

-The building was completed on 12 November 1897, with the name "Folkets Hus" (The People's House).
+The building at Jagtvej 69 was completed on 12 November 1897, with the name "Folkets Hus" (The People's House).
 The house functioned as one of the resorts for the then-incipient labour movement of Copenhagen.
 Since labour organisations were unpopular in the eyes of the authorities, and reprisals were often carried out against them, the organisations had to build their own headquarters—Folkets Hus was the fourth of these to be built.
 The roots of several demonstrations and meetings were planted in Folkets Hus, and as a result it was strongly linked to the great demonstration against unemployment in 1918 when workers stormed the Copenhagen Stock Exchange (Børsen).
 In 1910, The Second International held an International Women's conference at the house, during which Clara Zetkin launched the idea of an International Women's Day.
 Vladimir Lenin and Rosa Luxemburg visited the centre.

 During the 1950s it was still primarily used by the different sections, associations and unions of the labour movement.
 All kinds of different activities took place: for example, boxing matches and end-of-season dances.

 Several years later, Brugsen, a Danish chain of supermarkets, bought Folkets Hus, planning to tear down the building and build a supermarket in its place.
 However, as this was prohibited due to the historic importance of the place, Brugsen sold the ground to the folk music ensemble Tingluti in 1978.
 As a consequence of a burst water main which they could not afford to repair, Tingluti had to sell the ground to the municipality of Copenhagen.
 The price at the time was DKK 700,000.